cmramirez91/myrepo/README.md

 # myrepo myrepo
 This is a line from Rstudio
-This is a second lind from Rstudio
+This is a second line from Rstudio